 Of course, there are microtransactions, as you might expect from a free-to-play game.
 These let you purchase in-game cosmetics, but I found that I often had more currency than I had things to purchase in-game.
 The microtransactions feel like an afterthought, but in a good way.
 You can also buy new skins, like a musketeer and a knight, for five bucks each.

-Updated August 2020: Added Motorball, FIE Swordplay, and OK Golf to our list!
+Updated December 2020: Added Grow in the Hole and Pocket Run Pool to our list!